 When you change the Z depth value for any object, XD does not support layer ordering methods such as Bring to Front, Send to Back, and reordering from Layers pane.

-We've got you started on how to enable and use 3D transforms within your designs.
-Take a step forward and learn how to animate them, and share them with designers or stakeholders for feedback.
+We've got you started with how to enable and use 3D Transforms within your designs.
+Take a step forward and learn how to animate them and share them with designers or stakeholders for feedback.